 It was paradise.
-There was more than enough fresh fruits and vegetables to go around, with no worry of rain or storms coming to destroy their crops.
-(In fact, the very idea of storms and rains were not even in the residents’ vocabulary!)
+There were more than enough fresh fruits and vegetables to go around, with no worry of rain or storms coming to destroy their crops.
+(In fact, the very idea of storms and rain was not even in the residents’ vocabulary!)
 The numerous animals roamed free with no fences to constrain them.
 Young wolves played with the young lambs, and the lions rested beside cows.
 There was no conflict.
 The sun shined bright and warm.
 Peace radiated throughout the land.

 He said to the woman, “Did God actually say, ‘You shall not eat of any tree in the garden’?” … But the serpent said to the woman, “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”
 (Genesis 3:1b, 4-5, ESV)

 The woman lived in paradise, wanted for nothing, yet the snake came and persuaded her that there was more she could have, something that would make her life even better.